petedavisdev/petedavis.dev/_notes/blog.md

 	 - Content in multiple file formats (but that's untidy)
 	 - GraphQl out of the box (but you probably don't need it)
  - VuePress if you want to keep content in Markdown
+	 - Complete control of your content (No lock-in)
+	 - Content managed using Git
-	 - Keep your content with your code (No lock-in)
+	 - Keep your content with your code
 	 - Choose a git-based CMS
 	 - Use the simplest tool to solve a given problem
  - Not as basic as it appears